alphagov/notifications-manuals/src/docs/autoscaling.md

 ### Scheduled jobs ##
 Notify uses a proactive schedule for scheduled tasks.
 Scheduled tasks are CSV files the users uploaded to be run at a given time.
-We already have the information of job size (number of notificaitons) and the scheduled time.
+We already have the information of job size (number of notifications) and the scheduled time.
 The proactive scheduler scales up the number of instances before the jobs start.
-This scaling applies to the same task as the Delivery workers above.
+This scaling applies to the same apps as the Delivery workers above.

 The desired number of instances for the particular app is calculated as follow: